Merv Agars

 Mervyn Stanley Agars (12 June 1925 – 8 August 2017) was an Australian rules footballer and journalist.
 He played with West Adelaide in the South Australian National Football League (SANFL).
-An eight-time state representative, he went on to have a significant career in sports journalism and in 2002 was inducted into the South Australian Football Hall of Fame.
-In 2018, Merv Agars was inducted into the SA Media Awards Hall of Fame.
+An eight-time state representative, Agars went on to have a significant career in sports journalism and in 2002 was inducted into the South Australian Football Hall of Fame.
+In 2018, Agars was posthumously inducted into the SA Media Awards Hall of Fame.

-Biography

 Early life

 Born to John and Margaret, on a sheep farm close to Elliston, South Australia, Agars grew up as one of 10 siblings, with seven brothers and two sisters.

-Aged 13 he began boarding at Prince Alfred College in Adelaide and studied there for three years before returning to the family farm.

-Towards the end of the war he served in the Air force reserve.
+Aged 13, he began boarding at Prince Alfred College in Adelaide and studied there for three years before returning to the family farm.
+Towards the end of World War II, Agars served in the Air Force Reserve.

 Career

 Agars, a follower, began playing for West Adelaide in 1946 and in his second year of senior football was a member of their 1947 premiership team.
-He also played cricket for East Torrens and scored a century on A Grade debut in 1947.
+He also played cricket for East Torrens and scored a century on his A-Grade debut in 1947.

-In 1948 he joined The Advertiser and worked in the printing office, while he continued to play football, for both West Adelaide and the state.
-He married his wife Margaret, who is the sister of state cricketer Phil Ridings, in a ceremony at an Anglican church in Adelaide in 1949.
-He topped the goalkicking at West Adelaide in 1951, his penultimate season.
+In 1948, he joined The Advertiser and worked in the printing office, while he continued to play football for West Adelaide and at representative level for South Australia.
+He married his wife Margaret—the sister of state cricketer Phil Ridings—in a ceremony at an Anglican church in Adelaide in 1949.
+Agars topped the goalkicking at West Adelaide in 1951, his penultimate season.

 Retired from football, Agars transferred to the editing section of The Advertiser in 1953 and began work as a sports journalist.
 He later became sports editor, a position he held for close to 20 years, the longest serving in the newspaper's history.

-During his journalism career he covered four Summer Olympics.
+During his journalism career, Agars covered four Summer Olympics.
 He is the author of the book West Adelaide Football Club, Bloods, Sweat and Tears, a history of the club which was published in 1987.

-The Advertiser annually award the "Merv Agars Medal" for the best player from the AFL's two South Australian clubs.
+The Advertiser annually awards the Merv Agars Medal to the best player from the Australian Football League's two South Australian clubs.

 Personal life

-One of his West Adelaide teammates, Don Taylor, was his brother-in law and a nephew, Leon Lovegrove, played in the club's 1961 premiership team.
+One of Agars' West Adelaide teammates, Don Taylor, was his brother-in law, and a nephew, Leon Lovegrove, played in the club's 1961 premiership team.

-His son, Graeme Agars, is a noted golf and tennis commentator.
+Agars' son, Graeme, is a noted golf and tennis commentator.

+Death

 Agars retired and resided in the Barossa Valley until his death in 2017.